 The public caught on and soon enough all athletes — men, women and children — were wearing “tennis shoes.”
 The 1920s version was a white high top, with black or brown rubber gum crepe soles and a round seal over the ankle.
 Dark leather and canvas versions were equally popular with high school and college-aged students.
 They were worn for all types of sports or outdoor activities, including hiking.

 Sandals?
 Men’s sandals were not part of the footwear world until the late 1930s.
-The closest shoe was an oxford with a few cutouts for ventilation on the toe box and side of the shoe.
+The closest shoe was a “cool down oxford” with a few cutouts for ventilation on the toe box and side of the shoe.
 There were also canvas shoes made specifically for swimming at the beach worn by both women and men.

 1920s Men’s Work Boots